Victor Hugo: Juliette Drouet

-Léonie d’Aunet
+Léonie d'Aunet

-For more than seven years, Léonie d’Aunet, who was a married woman, was involved in a love relationship with Hugo.
+For more than seven years, Léonie d'Aunet, who was a married woman, was involved in a love relationship with Hugo.
 Both were caught in adultery on 5 July 1845.
 Hugo, who had been a Member of the Chamber of Peers since April, avoided condemnation whereas his mistress had to spend two months in prison and six in a convent.
 Many years after their separation, Hugo made a point of supporting her financially.

 Others

-Hugo gave free rein to his sensuality until a few weeks before his death.
+Hugo gave free rein to his libido until a few weeks before his death.
 He sought a wide variety of women of all ages, be they courtesans, actresses, prostitutes, admirers, servants or revolutionaries like Louise Michel for sexual activity.
-Both a graphomaniac and erotomaniac, he systematically reported his casual affairs using his own code, as Samuel Pepys did, to make sure they would remain secret.
+He systematically reported his casual affairs using his own code, as Samuel Pepys did, to make sure they would remain secret.
 For instance, he resorted to Latin abbreviations (osc. for kisses) or to Spanish (Misma.
 Mismas cosas: The same.
 Same things).
 Homophones are frequent: Seins (Breasts) becomes Saint; Poële (Stove) actually refers to Poils (Pubic hair).
 Analogy also enabled him to conceal the real meaning: A woman's Suisses (Swiss) are her breasts—because Switzerland is renowned for its milk.
 After a rendezvous with a young woman named Laetitia he would write Joie (Happiness) in his diary.
 If he added t.n. (toute nue) he meant she stripped naked in front of him.
 The initials S.B. discovered in November 1875 may refer to Sarah Bernhardt.